lukkiddd/lukkiddd.github.io/_notes/Public/Subscription business model.md

 date : 17-01-2022
 ---

 Subscription business models are based on the idea of selling a product or service to receive monthly or yearly recurring subscription revenue.
-They focus on customer retention over customer acquisition
+They focus on customer retention over customer acquisition.

 ### Metrics